GeoDS/WTRC/README.md

 }
 ```

-You may also be interested in the original TRC reserch:
+You may also be interested in the original TRC paper:

 Pedreschi, N., Battaglia, D., & Barrat, A. (2022).
 [The temporal rich club phenomenon](https://www.nature.com/articles/s41567-022-01634-8). *Nature Physics*, 18(8), 931-938.
 Github: [https://github.com/nicolaPedre/Temporal-Rich-Club](https://github.com/nicolaPedre/Temporal-Rich-Club)